alfonsof/azure-java-examples/azureblobstoragedelete/README.md

 * You must have an Azure storage account.

-* The code was written for Java 8 and Azure SDKs for Java.
+* The code was written for:

+  *  Java 8
+  *  Apache Maven 3
+  *  Azure SDKs for Java

 ## Using the code